-Awhile back I posted about what to wear for an engagement photo session.
-The clothing you wear isn’t the only way to prepare for your engagement photos, though, so I wanted to compile a few more tips on what to expect from an engagement session!
+We’ve posted before about what to wear for an engagement photo session, but wardrobe isn’t the only way to prepare for your engagement photos!
+So, we wanted to compile a few more tips on what to expect from an engagement session!

-These tips are, of course, from my perspective and thus most accurately describe the particular nuances of an Anna Delores Photography session, but I imagine that at least some of these points are relevant for sessions by other photographers, as well. :)
+These tips are, of course, from our perspective and thus most accurately describe the particular nuances of an Anna Delores Photography session, but I imagine that at least some of these points are relevant for sessions by other photographers, as well!

 First of all, there are a few different directions you can go with location for your engagement session:

 - someplace pretty (usually outdoors for us here in California)

-- a location that’s meaningful to you as a couple (sometimes involving an activity like drinking coffee, riding bikes, surfing, whatever!)
+- a location that’s meaningful to you as a couple (sometimes involving an activity like drinking coffee, riding bikes, cooking, whatever!)

 - a unique setting; getting creative and coming up with something you haven’t seen before

 A location that has some meaning to you and your fiancé might be something like the location of your first date, your favorite weekend getaway (whether a destination city or your favorite Sunday morning coffee shop), or a place that represents your shared love of a hobby or interest (for example, a bookstore might be a great choice if you both love to read).

 An engagement session in your home is one of my favorite ideas, and certainly important to you as a couple (if you already live together).